jmespath-community/jmespath.spec/jep-003-functions.md

 * This JEP originally proposed the literal syntax.
-The literal portion of this JEP was removed and added instead to JEP 7.
+The literal portion of this JEP was removed and added instead to JEP-7.

 * This JEP originally specified that types matches should return null.
 This